jad3tx/SkyGuard/docs/JETSON_INSTALLATION.md

 ---

 **Note**: This installation guide is optimized for JetPack 6.1.
+The installation process follows the guide at: https://github.com/hamzashafiq28/pytorch-jetson-jp6.1

 For other JetPack versions:
-- **JetPack 6.x**: Use Python 3.10+ wheels from https://pypi.jetson-ai-lab.io/jp6/
+- **JetPack 6.x**: Use Python 3.10+ wheels from NVIDIA Embedded Downloads
-- **JetPack 5.x**: Use Python 3.8+ wheels from https://pypi.jetson-ai-lab.io/jp5/
+- **JetPack 5.x**: Use Python 3.8+ wheels from NVIDIA Embedded Downloads
 - **JetPack 4.x**: Use the appropriate PyTorch version from NVIDIA's repository

 Always check the [NVIDIA Developer Forums](https://forums.developer.nvidia.com/t/pytorch-for-jetson/) for the latest PyTorch installation instructions.